Master of Communication

-The Master of Communication is a stimulating course which creates professionals with advanced knowledge of communication, theory, analysis, research and skills.
+Deakin’s Master of Communication is a stimulating course which creates professionals with advanced knowledge of and skills in communications and media industries.
 The course recognises the advances in communication technologies and the increasing globalisation of business enterprises.

 Students taking the Public Relations stream may qualify for membership of the Public Relations Institute of Australia (PRIA) by completing 6 credit points of ALR-coded units.

 Fees and charges